 Q. Can you further explain what "judicial committee" means in the Judicial History section of the AMCAS?
 Should I report any traffic violations, too?

 A. The easiest rule of thumb is that if you ever stood before a judge, jury, or needed to appear in a courtroom for any type of infraction, you should include this information in your application.
-Additionally, if you stood before a judicial review committee, honor code committee, or a judiciating dean for any on-campus infraction you should report this as well.
+Additionally, if you stood before a judicial review committee, honor code committee, or a judiciating dean for any on-campus infraction, you should report this as well.
 Regarding traffic violations, we ask that you include any ticket of greater severity than a parking violation.
-If you are in doubt on any of the above, err on the side of inclusion.
+If you are in doubt, err on the side of inclusion.

 Q. Where do I send my letters of recommendation?

-Q. Do my “science” letters need to be from a classroom science or can they be from my research PI?
+Q. Do my two science letters need to be from a science class or can they be from my research PI?

 Q. I graduated many years ago.
 Can I send letters from my employer instead of from faculty?

-A. We always enjoy reading letters from employers because they often speak to your overall responsibility, ability to work effectively in teams, your communication skills, your leadership, etc. But what is often missing in a letter from an employer is the ability to speak specifically to your potential for success in a rigorous science curriculum.
+A. We enjoy reading letters from employers because they often speak to your overall responsibility, ability to work effectively in teams, communication skills, and leadership.
+But what is often missing in a letter from an employer is the ability to speak specifically to your potential for success in a rigorous science curriculum.
 We would recommend sending 2 letters from faculty who have taught you in the sciences, and then, if you wish, sending an additional 1–3 letters from employers or others with whom you have worked.